connellboyce/cb-authorization-hub/CONTRIBUTING.md

-# Contributing to Spring Authorization Server (Personal Project)
+# Contributing to CB Authorization Hub

 Thank you for your interest in this project.
 While this is a personal project and not a traditional open source initiative, I do welcome engagement from the community in a limited capacity.